byterocket/solrocket/README.md

 🚀 solrocket 🚀
 </code></h1>

-A set of opinionated smart contracts.
+A small set of smart contracts.

 ## Installation